Using E-mail Safely and Well

 on-line friends A.S.A.P.

-Ironically, the message I received about a bounced e-mail really did include malicious code in the attachment.
+Ironically, the message I received about a bounced email really did include malicious code in the attachment.

-Moral: don’t trust the subject line of any e-mail message that has an unexpected attachment.
+subject field of any email message that has an unexpected attachment.

 Other guidelines: